 You might be able to identify biological family through DNA testing.
-Here are a few tips to get started.
+Here are a few tips to get you started.
 For detailed instructions on how to turn your DNA cousins into family names, whether you are looking for a father or a 2X great grandfather, see the Breaking Down Brick Walls With DNA quick reference guide.

 Step 2: Investigate your Match List

 The first step in finding names for your biological parents is to evaluate your match list.
 As soon as you open it, just take a second and realize that everyone on this list is your biological relative.
 Even if you don't know how you are related, these people are your family.

 Start with an evaluation of your best matches: those at the top.
 First or second cousin matches will often help you identify your grandparents or great grandparents.

 For details on how to use the amount of shared DNA in your analysis, see our Shared cM Project page.

 If your match doesn't post their chart, you have to go find it.
 If there are matches that have little or no pedigree, you can research it for them.
 We have several videos in our premium Video Tutorial series to help you through this process.
 Or if you want more involved help, we are happy to do that too!
 Check out our Expert Research Assistance.

 In general, you are trying to determine which individuals in your matches pedigree chart are also your ancestors.
 You then find the descendants of that ancestral couple until you find someone who was in the right place, at the right time, to be your ancestor.